park-holidays-uk/cs-migrator/README.md

 This migration process keeps track of the newly created entries and its associated ContentStack uid in the dataCache json files.

-The keys to this object are taken from the entries original id within the parkholidays db.
+The keys to this object are taken from the entries original id within the parkleisure db.

 This will allow us to decipher which records in the old db point to which uid within ContentStack.